useIceberg/iceberg-editor/readme.txt

 == Frequently Asked Questions ==

 = Is Iceberg translatable? =
-Yes!
-Iceberg is deployed with full translation and localization support via the 'iceberg' text-domain.
+Yes — Iceberg is deployed with full translation and localization support via the 'iceberg' text-domain.

 = Where can I ask for help? =
-Please visit our website [website](https://useiceberg.com) to request official support.
+Please reach out to hi@useiceberg.com for help.